 - 10.1.
 Any child may benefit from early help.
-Staff at Chadsgrove are experienced and appropriately trained to identify the potential need for early help for any child who, in addition to their Special Educational Need: - Has a mental health need - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Is frequently missing/goes missing from care or from home - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending

-- Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child - Is absent from education for prolonged periods and/or repeated occasions, including parts of the school day - 10.2.
-Chadsgrove's Early Help Offer can be found on the school website. - 10.3.
+Staff at Chadsgrove are experienced and appropriately trained to identify the potential need for early help for any child who, in addition to their Special Educational Need: - Has a mental health need - Is a young carer - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Is frequently missing/goes missing from care or from home - Has experienced multiple suspensions, is at risk of being permanently excluded from school and in Alternative Provision or a Pupil Referral Unit - Is at risk of modern slavery, trafficking, sexual or criminal exploitation - Is at risk of being radicalised or exploited - Has a family member in prison, or is affected by parental offending - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - Is misusing drugs or alcohol themselves - Has returned home to their family from care - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child - Is absent from education for prolonged periods and/or repeated occasions, including parts of the school day - 10.2.
+Chadsgrove's Early Help/Supporting Families Offer can be found on the school website. - 10.3.
 If an early help assessment is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner. - 10.4.
 The DSL will discuss and agree, with statutory safeguarding partners, levels for the different types of assessment, as part of local arrangements. - 10.5.
 The DSL will keep the case under constant review and Chadsgrove will consider a referral to local authority children's social care if the situation does not seem to be improving.
 Timelines of interventions will be monitored and reviewed.